 Consistent, accommodating fit.

-On running shoes generally offer a reliable fit, with proper length, a toe box that gives most runners enough room, and secure lockdown that still feels fairly accommodating overall.
+On running shoes generally offer a reliable fit, with proper length, a toe box that gives most runners enough room, and a secure lockdown that still feels fairly accommodating overall.

 -